phheim/issy/docs/ISSYFORMAT.md

 ### Macros

 ```
-MACRO   : 'def' ID '=' TERM
+MACRO   : 'def' IDENTIFIER '=' TERM
 ```
-Note macros can be used in all RPLTL, TERM, and GROUND.
-However, for usage in GROUND the marco term has to be a single ground predicate term!
+Note macros can be used in all RPLTL, TERM, and PRED.
+However, for usage in PRED the marco term has to be a single predicate term!

-### Basics
+### Identifiers and Numerical Constants
 ```
-ID      : ALPHA (ALPHA | DIGIT | '_')*
+IDENTIFIER      : ALPHA (ALPHA | DIGIT | '_')*
 NAT             : DIGIT+
 RAT             : DIGIT+ '.'
 DIGIT+
 ```

 ### Comments